Tanu Weds Manu Returns: Plot

 Manu, Kusum and Pappi travel to Chandigarh to convince Komal Gill, Payal's sister-in-law whom Pappi loves, to ditch her own wedding and elope with Pappi instead.
 As Pappi tries to convince Komal, Kusum is mistaken by everyone at the wedding as Tanu, including Payal, who tells her she had a test-tube baby secretly as Jassi had azoospermia.
 Kusum gets frantic on hearing these secrets and gives Payal a karate chop which knocks her out.
 She also lands a karate chop on Komal and they smuggle her to Jhajjar, where Kusum's villagers are waiting.
 But once her family finds out she loves Manu, they attack Manu and Pappi and lock up Kusum.
 Omi arrives and saves the day with his logic.
 The village agrees to Kusum and Manu's marriage.

 As wedding preparations start, Tanu and Raja reach there with Jassi, Payal, their baby and Manu's parents.
 Tanu makes fun of Kusum who snaps at her saying she is a state-level champion who is independent, loving and honest.
 She also reveals the truth behind Payal's baby in front of Jassi.
 A shocked and drunk Tanu meets Manu at night who brutally brushes off her declarations of love.
 In the morning, Tanu tells Kusum she is sorry about her behaviour and tells her she would like to stay and help out in their wedding preparations as a final attempt to stop the wedding.

 Payal and Jassi are reunited.
 On the eve of the wedding, Tanu gets drunk and dances in front of Manu during the baraat procession.
 Her parents arrive with Chintu and are shocked to see Tanu shattered as Manu leaves for his marriage.
 Tanu sits quietly as Manu is marrying Kusum, until Kusum stops and confronts Manu, who confesses he still loves Tanu and cannot marry her.
-Kusum honourably releases him and walks off, to break down privately.
+Kusum honourably releases him and walks off, only to break down privately.
+She then knocks Chintu out when he starts making a scene.

-Tanu and Manu are reconciled with a tearful embrace, while Kusum and Raja are shown striking up an amicable conversation.
+Tanu and Manu reconcile, while Kusum and Raja are shown sharing an amicable conversation.